In this series we will cover: DRM Licensing

 In part 5 of our series, “Creating DRM Workflows, we will review the various approaches to delivering license keys to users of DRM-managed, encrypted content.
 As a mature industry with over 17 years of operation now, the DRM licensing industry has grown extensively both geographically and technologically.
 This growth is returning great value and promise to the digital media industry at large and enabling a variety of user content consumption models previously not possible.

-Previously we discussed various ways to encrypt your content in parts 1-4 of this series.
+Previously we discussed what is DRM licensing and about the various ways to encrypt your content in parts 1-4 of this series using it.
 We covered various on-premise, in-network and in the cloud models where companies deploying digital media can add content encryption to their video workflows.
 We discussed deploying encryption for both live and VOD content as well as deploying encryption as a stand-alone process, as part of an encoding workflow or via a streaming media server.

 Currently they are three primary consumer DRMs in play in the marketplace.
 They are Microsoft’s PlayReady DRM, Google’s Widevine DRM and Apple’s FairPlay DRM.
 Each of them has their various benefits and sweet spots which we will discuss later but these are the Big Three DRMs.
 With the exception of Apple, a DRM OEM like Microsoft or Google licenses their technology to a 3rd party provider who then takes the SDKs provided and builds a DRM platform around them.
 Neither Google or Microsoft license deployable DRM products of any kind.
 To deploy with Apple’s FairPlay DRM, Apple licenses the technology to content owners/distributors only.
 The content operator then selects a DRM provider who has a FairPlay licensing platform to operate the technology for them.